 Theis the successor to the famed Form 2.
-Our new top pick for "Best Resin 3D Printer", check out our full review to learn why.
+Our current top pick for "Best Resin 3D Printer", check out our full review to learn why.

 If desktop fused filament fabrication (FFF) Printers are the go-to for quick and functional prototypes, then stereolithography apparatus (SLA) are the machines you turn to for exacting detail, biocompatibility, castability, and, well, myriad other uses where FFF doesn’t quite cut it.
 The Formlabs Form 3 challenges this with new SLA printing tech and exciting material options that make desktop SLA faster and more versatile than before.